 As a percentage of sales, Clarkson’s net income has declined, from 2.05% in 1993 to 1.70% in 1995.
 Worse, figures available for Q1 1996 show that net income as a percentage of sales has declined to 0.47% compared to 0.78% in Q1 1995.
 Over the same period, interest expense has increased as a percentage of sales from 0.79% to 1.24%.
 In the categories of accounts receivables, inventory Clarkson falls well below the industry leaders.
 Significantly, though sales increased by about 55% from 1993 to 1995, accounts receivables increased by 98%.
 We note, however, that Clarkson does compare well with industry leaders with respect to cost of goods and operating expense.

-Clarkson’s current ration has declined sharply, falling from 2.49 in 1993 to 1.15 in 1995.
+Clarkson’s current ratio has declined sharply, falling from 2.49 in 1993 to 1.15 in 1995.
 This compares very unfavorably to the industry leaders (2.52 in 1995).
 Clarkson’s financing decisions are of equal concern.
 Clarkson’s current liabilities in 1995 represented 66.5% of total assets, compared to a figure of 29.2% for the industry leaders.
 Clarkson has relied on suppliers and its agreement with County National for credit.
 But given Clarkson’s increase in AP turnover, suppliers may not be willing to extend additional credit to help fuel Clarkson’s continued growth.

 Finally, Clarkson’s ROS, ROA and ROE have all declined over the 1993-1995 period and compare unfavorably to the industry leaders.
 In 1995, the industry leaders saw a ROA of 4.3%, while Clarkson’s dropped to 1.7%.
 The 1995 ROA for industry leaders was 12.2%; Clarkson’s was 4.7%.
 The industry leaders achieved a ROE of 22.1% in 1995.
 Clarkson’s ROE dropped to 17.15% in 1995.

 As noted, above, Clarkson could have significantly improved its position in the industry if it had taken advantage of trade discounts and maintained its A/R and inventory turnover rates.
 Indeed, with the discounts and 1993-level rates, Clarkson would have outperformed its peers.
 It is for this reason that we feel it is imperative that any loan agreement include additional convenants governing accounts payables (trade discounts) and A/R and inventory turnover rates.

+Clarkson has approached our bank seeking $750,000 in a line of credit to provide additional working capital to fund his expansion.
+Clarkson current liabilities in the first quarter of 1996 exceed $1m.
+It is obvious that Clarkson will immediately have to utilize the entire line of credit to pay off his existing credit line, note payable to his former partner, and a portion of his outstanding AP.
+The proposed loan will not be able to finance the expected growth in his business.
+If Clarkson is to meet his 1996 sales target of $5.5m without controlling his A/R and Inventory problems, the company will need an additional $259,000 in working capital to fund increases in these accounts.
+Clarkson will be forced to seek the funding necessary for this growth by another loan or by utilizing credit from his suppliers.

+Based on our analysis, it appears that the proposed line of credit can be serviced by Clarkson lumber, but it does not solve the underlying problems the business is facing.
+Given the current and projected financial position of the company, we feel Clarkson Lumber will not generate the funds necessary to repay the principle of the loan and that the company will not continue to grow without additional sources of cash.